aeirado/hello-world/README.md

 # hello-world
-This repository is to study and practice Python Programming Language
+This repository is a place to record my studies and practices of Python Programming Language